Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 He ended up putting it back on the shelf.

-He said we're banned from buying any tiger stuff because of our wives.
+He said, we're banned from buying any Tiger stuff because of our wives.

 Wives will not let them buy Tiger Woods shirts made by Nike.

-And it's gonna be a blip.
+And this is going to be a blip.

-Nobody's gonna remember this.
+Nobody's going to remember this.

 Stands to be seen.

-Back to the audio sound bites.
+Back to the audio soundbites.

-Mr. Chairman, let's face the fact that Bernie Sanders' amendment, the single payer amendment, isn't even a talking point anymore for Democrats.
+Mr. Chairman, let's face the fact that Bernie Sanders Amendment, the single-payer amendment, isn't even a talking point anymore for Democrats.

 So why take the time to read more than 700 pages of an amendment that's not even germane to where this bill is going?